-Leaveism is a relatively new term which is used to describe when employees work during time off or non-paid hours.
-This is, unfortunately, a common problem, especially in corporations, and should be addressed more often.
+Leaveism is a relatively new term used to describe when employees work during time off or non-paid hours.
+This is, unfortunately, a common problem, especially in corporations, and should go noticed more often.
 If ignored, leaveism can lead to stress and decreased productivity.

 Problems Caused by Overworking

-Overworking can have a huge negative effect on sleep.
-Pushing yourself too hard, and forcing yourself to get work done outside of your assigned hours can lead to you feeling overwhelmed and stressed.
+Overworking can have a visible adverse effect on sleep.
+Pushing yourself too hard and forcing yourself to get work done outside of your assigned hours can lead to feeling overwhelmed and stressed.
 Exhaustion, stress, and anxiety can all prohibit your ability to get sufficient sleep.
-Over time, sleep deprivation can impose several health complications such as memory problems and heart disease.
+Over time, sleep deprivation can impose several health complications, such as memory problems and heart disease.

 Mental & Physical Health Issues

-We often accept working long hours as normal, feeling satisfied as a result of the effort we put in, hoping we are next to be chosen for a promotion.
-Sometimes we feel motivated to keep going, and while this can be great in allowing you to learn and grow within your career - consistent overworking can become a habit, leading to stress and exhaustion which will also affect the immune system, and in turn, lead to physical illness.
+We often accept working long hours as expected, feeling satisfied due to the effort we put in, hoping we are next to choose for a promotion.
+Sometimes we feel motivated to keep going, and this can be great in allowing you to learn and grow within your career.
+However, consistent overworking can become a habit, leading to stress and exhaustion, affecting the immune system and leading to physical illness.

-Over time, a lack of sleep and rest between working hours will have a negative impact on our mental and physical wellbeing.
+Over time, a lack of sleep and rest between working hours will negatively impact our mental and physical wellbeing.
 Being too busy means we opt for convenient food choices with no nutritional value, get less than eight hours of sleep, and compromise important relationships.
 If your work life is disturbing mental and physical wellbeing, perhaps you should reprioritize.